carpentries/docs.carpentries.org/source/handbooks/curriculum_advisors.md

 -  Secretary: Set up a meeting room with Zoom (or similar service).
 If you need a room provided by The Carpentries, contact {{'[{}](mailto:{})'.format(team_email, team_email)}}.
--  Secretary: {{"[Set up Etherpad]({}/resources/communications/etherpads.html)".format(handbook_url)}}.
+-  Secretary: [Set up Etherpad](/resources/communications/etherpads.md).
 For the first meeting, create Etherpad by visiting your desired URL starting with {{ etherpad }} (e.g. https://pad.carpentries.org/my-cac-name).
 This will create an Etherpad pre-populated with standard language about The Carpentries.
 For subsequent meetings, use the same Etherpad.
 The history will automatically archive.
 Include on Etherpad:

    -  Meeting connection information (Zoom link and dial-in options)
    -  Time zone converter link for meeting time